Macadamia hybrid seedlings chain of flowers

 'Arthur Menzies' seedlings parent plant seedlings this is a popular plant in the Pacific Northwest, considered a faster, larger form of M. lomariifolia.
-For us the seedlings, which we sell in lieu of the parent, have been bluer and much more compact.
-All produce stunning flowers, some tinting towards orange, followed by heavy crops of very attractive dark blue berries, and grow with somewhat variable leaves and habits but are essentially all copies of the parent.
-A cross of M. beali and lomariifolia done by Arthur Menzies of Strybing Arboretum in 1961.
+For us the seedlings, which we sell in lieu of the parent, have been bluer and actually much more compact.
+All produce stunning flowers, some tinting towards orange, followed by heavy crops of very attractive dark blue berries, and grow with somewhat variable leaves and habits but are essentially all mostly shorter and stouter copies of the parent.
+This was a cross of M. beali and lomariifolia done by Arthur Menzies of Strybing Arboretum in 1961.
 Part sun to mostly shade, quite drought tolerant when established.
-Sunset zones 5-9, 14-24/USDA zone 8. rev 1/2010
+Sunset zones 5-9, 14-24/USDA zone 8. rev 10/2017

 ‘Compacta’ foliage like the standard form, but to only 2-3’, with a tighter, denser habit and larger, very dark green, leathery leaves.
 Spreads very slowly by stolons.
 Flowers and berries are not as showy.
 The leaves tend to have a dull finish and are somewhat narrow.
 This variety will eventually fill in to form dense banks of foliage.
 It is very good as a drought tolerant shade to half sun groundcover but it looks best with at least some summer water and it is a slow grower. rev 1/2010

-beali CHINESE MAHONIA at Quail Botanic Gardens fall color on the leaves a vastly underappreciated and underused foliage plant, mostly supplanted in past years by M. lomariifolia, which offers a slightly better flower show and still wonderful but different foliage.
-The leaves on this species are much larger (to 18"), with broader leaflets, fewer teeth.
-In cold or stressed conditions the leaves can become suffused with warm gold, orange, and red tones flushed across the glaucous, normally deep blue green surface.
-Showy central flower spikes are more relaxed than in M. lomariifolia, enhancing the more casual, interesting appearance of this species.
-They set a heavy crop of quite ornamental blue black berries.
-A top notch plant that makes a great foliage or focal point subject.
-Can take considerable shade or almost full sun.
-Average drainage, rather drought tolerant when established.
-China. rev 1/2010
+bealei CHINESE MAHONIA.
+LEATHERLEAF MAHONIA at Quail Botanic Gardens fall color on the leaves a vastly underappreciated and underused foliage plant for California.
+Here it is mostly supplanted nowadays by M. lomariifolia, which offers a somewhat better flower show and still-wonderful but much denser, bluer and more prickly foliage.
+The leaves on this species are much larger (to 18") with broader, darker green leaflets that have fewer, slightly softer spines.
+In cold or stressed conditions the leaves can become suffused with warm gold, orange, and red tones, even deep burgundy, and hold the color until rosettes of new foliage push out over them.
+The showy, condensed, central vertical flower spikes are more relaxed than in M. lomariifolia, enhancing the more casual, interesting foliage applications of this species.
+The sweetly fragrant, bright yellow flowers set a similar heavy crop of large, quite ornamental blue-black berries - birds love them.
+This top notch plant that makes a great foliage or focal point subject here, and seems to show none of the problems it displays in East Coast gardens, namely suckering and spreadingly invasively by seed.
+This is one of the treasured few plants which can take either extremely dark, deeply shaded situations or almost full sun.
+It is quite tough enough to endure high impact commercial landscape situations such as shopping centers, and the spines can be advantageous in discouraging trespassing etc. Average drainage requirements, very drought tolerant when established, especially in shade.
+China. rev 2/2018

 Mammillaria smaller growing, clumping, mounding to columnar cactus, most very easy to grow, with crowns of flowers usually in spring or summer.
 Cactaceae.
 North and Central America. rev 3/2013

-fruit.
 Will take some shade.
-Likes well drained soil and
+Likes well drained soil and some

-summer but will deal with the cold better in
+water in summer but will deal with the cold better in

-gracilis fragilis THIMBLE CACTUS kind spines a tidy, clumping species with form-fitting white spines that are easy to touch.
-The nodular branch tips break off and root easily.
+gracilis fragilis THIMBLE CACTUS kindly spines mature madness a tidy, clumping species with form-fitting white spines that are easy to touch.
+The nodular branch tips break off and root easily, and as plants mature they usually look like an amazing mound of tiny white knobs.
 Pale creamy yellow flowers bloom in late winter and spring.
 Easy to grow, becoming an ever-wider each year and reliably forming a nice specimen with age.
 Sun or part shade, water when dry from spring through fall.
 USDA zone 9.
-Central Mexico. *New for 2017!*
+Central Mexico.

 geminispina very nice cluster now that's nice! a white-spined clumper that has red fruit ringing the top after magenta flowers have done their job.
 Sun, good drainage, and a winter rest from water and you can add this beauty to your collection.
 Sunset zones 21-24/USDA 10. rev 6/2012-Suzy Brooks